 Anthea McIntyre is a politician and businesswoman and devotes spare time to a range of voluntary-service roles.

-As Conservative MEP for the West Midlands since 2011, Anthea is the Party’s spokesman in the European Parliament on both employment and social affairs, and agriculture and rural affairs.
+Anthea is the Party’s spokesman in the European Parliament on the environment and on agriculture and rural affairs.

-She has drafted Parliamentary reports on subjects including smart farming, encouraging entrepreneurs and re-shoring jobs and recently piloted legislation through the Parliament to prevent the import of deadly plant pests from abroad.
+She has drafted Parliamentary reports on subjects including smart farming, encouraging entrepreneurs and re-shoring jobs, and piloted legislation through the Parliament to protect bio security and prevent the import and spread of deadly plant pests.
+Following a controversial report published by the Parliament's Temporary Committee on Pesticides, she has published her own analysis of the evidence it received.

-Prior to becoming an MEP, she stood for Westminster in the Redditch seat in 1997 and the Shrewsbury and Atcham seat in 2001.
+Prior to becoming an MEP, she stood for Westminster in the Redditch constituency in 1997 and the Shrewsbury and Atcham constituency in 2001.

-Anthea has also served as a Vice Chairman of the Conservative Party and as a member of the Party Board.
+Anthea has also served as a Vice Chairman of the Conservative Party.

 A lifelong party activist, she is a former deputy chairman of the National Young Conservatives, chairman of the Party's West Midlands Region, chairman of Hereford Conservative Association and, in 1977, became the youngest County Councillor in England.